daktu32/legendaly/README.md

 npm install
 ```

 You also need an OpenAI API key.
-The script expects a helper at
+By default the program loads a helper module
-`~/.config/common/openaiClients.js` that provides a configured OpenAI client.
+from `~/.config/common/openaiClients.js` that exports a configured OpenAI
-Create this file (or modify `legendaly.js` to point to your own helper) and set
+client.
+If you keep this helper in another location, set the
-up your credentials there.
-A typical helper uses `dotenv` to load a `.env` file.
+`OPENAI_CLIENT_PATH` environment variable to point to it.
+A typical helper uses
+`dotenv` to load a `.env` file with your credentials.

 ## Usage